 - Be a citizen of the United States by the application deadline.
 If you are a permanent resident of the U.S. (living in the U.S. but not a U.S. citizen) you are not eligible to apply for the JET Program in the United States.
 Please contact the Embassy of Japan in your home country for information.
 Those who possess dual citizenship with Japan and the U.S. must renounce their Japanese citizenship before accepting a position on the JET Program and submitting the Reply Form.
 Applicants who have dual citizenship in two countries (other than Japan) may only apply in one of those countries.

-- Hold at least a Bachelor’s degree or obtain such qualifications by the designated date prior to departure.
+- Hold at least a Bachelor’s degree or obtain such qualifications by June 14th, 2022.

 - Have the ability to adapt to living and working conditions in Japan, which could be significantly different from those experienced in the applicant’s home country, and be able to responsibly complete the term of appointment.